prairie-guy/notellm/README.md

 # notellm

 A command-line tool for creating Jupyter + Claude Code workspaces optimized for AI-assisted data science.

-**notellm** sets up everything you need to work with JupyterLab and Claude Code side-by-side:
+**notellm** gives you two powerful ways to work with Claude and Jupyter:
-- JupyterLab with MCP server integration (Claude can read/write notebooks)
+1. **From the outside** — Use Claude Code in your terminal to read, write, and execute notebook cells via the Jupyter MCP Server
-- Claude magic commands (`%cc`) for in-notebook prompts
+2. **From the inside** — Use Claude magic commands (`%cc`) directly in notebook cells for quick, focused tasks

-- Notebook templates with sensible defaults (polars, altair, etc.)
-- Simple commands to start, stop, and manage your workspace
+Both approaches work seamlessly together in a single workspace with everything pre-configured.

 ## Installation